Baldface Scramble

 Chatham, United States • 25 Jul 2026

-The event takes place at Baldface Farm / Copeland Field off Route 113 in Chatham, NH (Evans Notch).
-It offers the following distances:
+Baldface Scramble is a mountain trail race held in the White Mountain National Forest at Baldface Farm / Copeland Field off Route 113 in Chatham, NH (Evans Notch).
+The event offers two distance options:

 Race information